vtex-apps/slider-layout/docs/README.md

 ### CSS namespaces

-Below, we describe the namespaces that are defined by `flex-layout`.
+Below, we describe the namespaces that are defined by `slider-layout`.

 | Class name      | Description                    |
 | --------------- | ------------------------------ |